 From a mathematical perspective, more cars and more people, combined with industrial smoke and greenhouse gasses, equals more carbon dioxide and air pollution.
 Fewer trees are responsible for converting this increased amount of air pollution, which in turn reduces their ability to produce oxygen and diminishes the quality of life for everyone’s plants, animals, and humans.
 So who’s to blame?

-Minimal environmental control of greenhouse gases and a larger carbon footprint are partially responsible, along with lack of government control for industry.
-Too many manufacturers and production companies are allowed to operate without strict environmental regulations, resulting in non-sustainable and non-green industries to experience exorbitant amounts of profits.
+Minimal environmental control of greenhouse gases and a larger carbon footprint are partially responsible, along with a lack of government control for industry.
+Too many manufacturers and production companies are allowed to operate without strict environmental regulations, resulting in non-sustainable and non-green industries experiencing exorbitant amounts of profits.
 But at what cost?

-As the need for paper products steadily rises, the question we need to ask is: Do we want risk the increase of deforestation and loss of even more trees?
-By switching to tree free paper to meet our needs, we can easily protect the trees that help us live.
+As the need for paper products steadily rises, the question we need to ask is: Do we want to risk the increase of deforestation and loss of even more trees?
+By switching to tree-free paper to meet our needs, we can easily protect the trees that help us live.

-We have to take this matter into our own hands, through the exclusive use of tree free paper products in our home and workplaces.
-We have to spread the word to others, and continually encourage them to opt for tree free paper instead of the traditional products.
+We have to take this matter into our own hands, through the exclusive use of tree-free paper products in our homes and workplaces.
+We have to spread the word to others, and continually encourage them to opt for tree-free paper instead of the traditional products.

-Tree free paper is a possibility.
+Tree-free paper is a possibility.
 Every year, over 900 million trees are harvested for the purpose of producing paper.
 These harvested trees can take over 30 years to regrow.
 Our technological advances shouldn’t set us back, yet in the case of traditional paper manufacturing, we need to seek the methods of our ancestors.
 Using renewable sustainable resources to create paper products can be a regular reality, and it should be.
-Using Tree Free paper may have bean an easy way to help reduce our overall carbon footprint.
-It’s a step in the right direction to preserving the environment for future generations, and shows eco-responsibility among consumers.
-The more people who switch to Tree Free paper, renew, reuse & recycle,the greater the message to the government and the world.
+Using treeless paper may have been an easy way to help reduce our overall carbon footprint.
+It’s a step in the right direction to preserving the environment for future generations and shows eco-responsibility among consumers.
+The more people who switch to treeless paper, renew, reuse & recycle, the greater the message to the government and the world.

-Hopefully, you’re now convinced as to why you should switch to Tree Free paper, but you’re not quite sure what it is yet.
+Hopefully, you’re now convinced as to why you should switch to treeless paper, but you’re not quite sure what it is yet.
 It’s actually quite simple.
-Green2 100% tree free paper products are made from sugar cane husks and bamboo grass, both of which are environmentally sustainable resources.
-Sugar husks are actually a waste product from the production of sugar, and are often just burned.
+Green2 100% tree-free paper products are made from sugar cane husks and bamboo grass, both of which are environmentally sustainable resources.
+Sugar husks are actually a waste product from the production of sugar and are often just burned.
 Instead of letting valuable resources turn to ash, they can easily be recycled to better serve the environment.
 Sugarcane renews itself in as little as 12 months, and bamboo grass can grow three inches in just one day!
-All of Green2 products are whitened with hydrogen peroxide, which a natural alternative to chemical bleaching agents.
+All of the Green products are whitened with hydrogen peroxide, which is a natural alternative to chemical bleaching agents.

 All of this must cost more right?
 Not at all.
-Green2 Tree Free paper products are competitively priced and there’s no sacrifice to quality.
-They are a favorite of customers and businesses who lead responsible environmentally conscious lives, and want to be part of the solution to protect the Earth that has helped us grow.
+Green2 treeless paper products are competitively priced and there’s no sacrifice to quality.
+They are a favorite of customers and businesses who lead responsible environmentally conscious lives and want to be part of the solution to protect the Earth that has helped us grow.

-Offering products like napkins, facial tissue, paper towels, and septic safe bath tissue, Green2 is committed to sustainability and creating positive impact on the way we control our use of natural resources.
-Green2 even produces copy paper, stationary supplies, and dinnerware to extend the Tree Free paper philosophy to more areas of your home and office.
+Offering products like napkins, facial tissue, paper towels, and septic-safe bath tissue, Green2 is committed to sustainability and creating a positive impact on the way we control our use of natural resources.
+Green2 even produces copy paper, stationery supplies, and dinnerware to extend the treeless paper philosophy to more areas of your home and office.